misbah144/Python-Data-Analytics-Master/README.md

-# Mexican Government Report Text Analysis
+# Python Based Report Text Analysis

 This repository documents the process of extracting text from a PDF, cleaning it, passing it through an `NLP` pipeline, and presenting the results with graphs.

-The PDF is the government report of 2019 that was released on September 1st.
  The PDF is in the data folder.

 ## Requirements